 The business relationships that the consultant or any company in its group has with the company or any company in its group shall be specified in the annual corporate governance report.

-The process and areas evaluated shall be described in the annual corporat governance report.
-Complies X Complies Partially \square Explanation \square 37.
-That when there is an executive committee, the proportion of each different director category must be similar to that of the board of directors itself, and its secretary is to be the secretary of the board.
-Complies \square Complies Partially X Explanation \square Not Applicable \square The chair and its secretary are the same as on the Board of Directors, but the proportion is not the same as that of the board itself, since art.
-42. 4. of the Company Bylaws and 22 (i) 3 of the Regulations of the Board of Directors establish: "The Executive Committee shall be formed by the Chairman of the Board of Directors, three (3) Proprietary Directors and one (1) Independent Director" This composition is the result of the privatisation of Aena, whose privatisation committee approved the abovementioned composition and which appears in the prospectus for admission to trading.
+The process and areas evaluated shall be described in the annual corporate governance report.

+37. That when there is an executive committee, the proportion of each different director category must be similar to that of the board of directors itself, and its secretary is to be the secretary of the board.

+Complies \Box Complies Partially X Explanation \Box Not Applicable \Box

+The chair and its secretary are the same as on the Board of Directors, but the proportion is not the same as that of the board itself, since art.
+42. 4. of the Company Bylaws and 22 (i) 3 of the Regulations of the Board of Directors, establish:

+"The Executive Committee shall be formed by the Chairman of the Board of Directors, three (3) Proprietary Directors and one (1) Independent Director"

+This composition is the result of the privatisation of Aena, whose privatisation committee approved the abovementioned composition and which appears in the prospectus for admission to trading.

 38. That the board of directors is always aware of the matters discussed and decisions made by the executive committee and that all the members of the board receive a copy of the minutes of the executive committee's meetings.

-Complies \square Complies Partially \square Explanation \square Not Applicable X 39.
-That the members of the audit committee and especially its chairman ar appointed taking into account their knowledge and experience is accountancy, auditing and risk management, and that the majority of it members are independent directors.
-Complies X Complies Partially \square Explanation \square 40.
-That under the supervision of the audit committee, there must be a unit in charge of internal audits which ensures that information and internal control systems operate correctly and which reports to the non-executive chairman of the board or of the audit committee.
-Complies X Complies Partially \square Explanation \square 41.
-That the head of the unit performing the internal audit function presents it annual work plan to the audit committee, reports directly on any issue arising during the implementation of this plan, and presents an activity report at the end of each year.
+Complies \Box Complies Partially \Box Explanation \Box Not Applicable X

+39. That the members of the audit committee and especially its chairman are appointed taking into account their knowledge and experience in accountancy, auditing and risk management, and that the majority of its members are independent directors.

+40. That under the supervision of the audit committee, there must be a unit in charge of internal audits which ensures that information and internal control systems operate correctly and which reports to the non-executive chairman of the board or of the audit committee.

+41. That the head of the unit performing the internal audit function presents its annual work plan to the audit committee, reports directly on any issues arising during the implementation of this plan, and presents an activity report at the end of each year.

-Complies A Complies Landing - Explanation - 100 Applicable Complies X Complies Partially \square Explanation \square Not Applicable □ -- ------------ ------------------------------ ----------------------- ------------------
+Complies X Complies Partially \Box Explanation \Box Not Applicable \Box